STEM wins big in Congress

 - Jeff Van Drew, a dentist and New Jersey state senator who now heads to the House.

-Bill Foster, an Illinois Democrat and trained physicist, held his seat, as did pharmacist Buddy Carter of Georgia held his seat and John Moolenaar, a Michigan Republican with a chemistry background.
+Bill Foster, an Illinois Democrat and trained physicist, won re-election, as did pharmacist Buddy Carter of Georgia and John Moolenaar, a Michigan Republican with a chemistry background.
 Jerry McNerney, a mathematician and renewable energy specialist, held his California seat.

-And the first registered nurse ever elected to Congress, Eddie Bernice Johnson of Texas, held her seat and is poised to take over as chair of the House Committee on Science, Space and Technology.
+And the first registered nurse ever elected to Congress, Eddie Bernice Johnson of Texas, was re-elected and is poised to take over as chair of the House Committee on Science, Space and Technology.
 She’ll replace fellow Texan Lamar Smith, a Republican who is retiring and who was detested by many critics for his efforts to limit research on the causes of climate change and for harassing government scientists.

 “We also had at least 31 state and local candidates win,” said 314 Action’s Ted Bordelon.